blinks/ozymandias/README.markdown

 * A [gold] card gathers wealth, which is spent to move.
 * A [red] card gathers strength, which is spent to colonize and reinforce.
 * A [blue] card gathers secrets, which is spent to alter and draw cards.

-* A secret may always be spent when you reveal a card to change its suit to whatever you want.
+*Secret Plans:* Any time you reveal a card, you may spend secrets equal to half its rank (rounded down) to transform it into any suit.

 *Emergency Resources:* At any time, you may discard a card to gain one resource of _any_ type.